bnidev/trac2gitlab/README.md

 ## Running the tool (from source)

 1. Clone the repository
+2. Run `make install` to install dependencies
-2. Configure `config.example.yml` to your environment and rename it to `config.yml`
+3. Run `make init` to generate a default config or rename `config.example.yml` to `config.yml`
+4. Configure `config.yml` with your Trac and GitLab settings
-3. Run the commands in your terminal
+5. Run the commands in your terminal

 **Trac Exporter:**